 - 1. One group of trackpoints to always delete are those registered by the GPS device during lunch.
-You can usually locate those with recorded times starting between 11:30 AM and noon for a 30 min period.
-The "break" trackpoints should have recorded velocities near zero. - 2.
+You can usually locate those starting between 11:30 AM and noon for a 30 min period having recorded velocities near zero. - 2.
 To delete a group of trackpoints, select them by holding down the shift key and clicking on the first and last of the trackpoints in the trackpoints window. - 3.
 Press the Delete key to delete all of them.